stoyangalchev/Fast-and-Furious/README.md

 ## 📜 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute as you see fit.

+## ⏰ !!!
+You have to wait until the server returns a response, we apologize for the inconvenience, the reason for the delay comes from the free test plan of the Mongo DB Atlas cluster.